 Examples of topics you might explore (or please choose your own):

-Examples of how you might show us include, but aren’t limited to…
+Examples of how you might develop your project include, but aren’t limited to…

 (For all subjects: Science/Maths/STEM/ English/HASS/Geography/Art)

-Some exploration questions to consider when making your competition entry…
+Some exploration questions to consider when working on your project…

 • What do you already know about the Epic Flight? • What questions do you have about this? • What else do you want to know? • What information and sources are available to find out about this?